 11. Take our word for this…

-…a wolf’s jaws are so strong it can crush a bone instantly.
+…a wolf’s jaws are so strong they can crush a bone instantly.

 12. Wolves have amazing vision.